METROPOLIS | ANIME REVIEW & ANALYSIS

 Conclusion

-«The message of Metropolis appears to be that human emotion is not to be trusted»
+«The message of Metropolis appears to be that human emotion is not to be trusted.»

 It is Rock's emotions that put Tima and Kenichi in constant danger throughout the movie.
 It is the emotion of the proletariat that unleashes havoc in the city.
-It was Duke Red’s emotions that led him to create Tima as a substitute for his lost daughter, and it is Tima’s emotions that finally put all mankind in danger.
+It was Duke Red's emotions that led him to create Tima as a substitute for his lost daughter, and it is Tima's emotions that finally put all humanity in danger.

 Unreliable emotions certainly pose a threat when considering artificial intelligence.
-It stands to reason that self-aware intelligence would be capable of experiencing just as strong emotions as you and me, or in this particular case, as Rock, Duke Red and Tima.
+It stands to reason that self-aware intelligence would be capable of experiencing just as strong emotions as you and me, or in this particular case, as Rock, Duke Red, and Tima.

-Final Verdict for Metropolis (2001)
+Final Verdict: Metropolis (2001) Review

 If Metropolis for some reason passed you by, do yourself a favor: Prepare for a slightly cryptic narrative and cute characters, take the movie for what it is, and prepare to be amazed.